wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/index.md

 ## Using ArangoDB within the DC/OS cluster

-Now that you have ArangoDB running you will likely want to fill it with some data and be able to use it as a data store for your applications.
+Now that ArangoDB is running you can fill it with some data and use it as a data store for your applications.

-To do so you need to talk to the so called "Coordinators" of your ArangoDB cluster.
-As you can't be sure where they are located and due to the fact that they might move or change anytime throughout your cluster lifetime (task might fail, up- and downscaling and so forth) it is a bad idea to hardcode their IP addresses and ports in your applications.
+To get started, talk to the "Coordinators" of your ArangoDB cluster.
+You should not hardcode the "Coordinators" IP addresses and ports in your applications because they can move or change at any time throughout your cluster lifetime (e.g. tasks might fail, up- and downscaling) .

 To connect to ArangoDB from the inside deploy the [ArangoDB Mesos HAProxy](https://github.com/arangodb/arangodb-mesos-haproxy).